-Assistant Professor of Biology, Film & New Media
+Assistant Arts Professor of Film and New Media

 Affiliation: NYU Abu Dhabi